-For example, they'll assume a cake that needs 30 minutes at 375 Fahrenheit to bake can be baked just as well in 15 minutes at 750 degrees (never mind that a normal kitchen oven won't go that high).
+For example, they'll assume a cake that needs 30 minutes at 200° Celsius (or 392° Fahrenheit) to bake can be baked just as well in 15 minutes at 400° Celsius (or 752° Fahrenheit), never mind that a normal kitchen oven won't go that high.
 Expect there to be flames, plenty of smoke, and for the Lethal Chef to pull out something resembling a forest fire from the oven.
 Or occasionally, a fireball that destroys the entire house, with a perfectly baked pie in the middle of the debris.

 Hilarity Ensues.
 A subset of the horrible cooking skills of a Lethal Chef.
 This has probably been Truth in Television for some of us at one point in our lives.
 Also, notice that some processes do behave according to Oven Logic; milk pasteurization, for example, can be done in 5 minutes at 70°C, or in less than 3 seconds at 150°C — though again, the reduction in time is disproportionate to the increase in temperature (and doing it faster kills the taste by caramelizing the milk sugar).

 The biggest mistake most people make is believing that degrees is proportional to temperature, ie going from 100 to 200 degrees results in twice as much heat.
 This is not true because neither 0 degrees Celsius nor Fahrenheit indicates zero energy, or absolute zero.
 To find out how much you have to increase temperature by to actually get double thermal energy, you need to use Kelvin or Rankine.